datennutzung/generate_version_date/README.md

-# Version Number Calculator
+# Version Date Generator

-Calculates a version number as YYwWWdD
+Generates a version date as YYwWWdD